frasertweedale/gcaff/README.rst

 Bug reports, general feedback, patches and translations are welcome.

+A list of desirable enhancements can be found in the file ``TODO.rst``.

 To submit a patch, please use ``git send-email`` or generate a pull/merge request.
 Write a `well formed commit message`_.
 If your patch is nontrivial, add a copyright notice (or, if appropriate,